Spectral properties of graphs associated to the Basilica group: Dynamics for the spectrum of

-In our application of this lemma the important choices of $Z$ are shown in Figure~\ref{graphsABC}, where the corresponding graphs are denoted $A_n$, $B_n$, $C_n$.
-It will be convenient to write $a_n(\lambda)$, $b_n(\lambda)$, $c_n(\lambda)$ for their respective characteristic polynomials.
+In our application of this lemma we will consider graphs $A_n,B_n,C_n,D_n,E_n$ which are derived from the graphs $G_n$ discussed in the previous section.
+We put $A_n=G_n$, $B_n$ to be $G_n$ with one boundary point deleted, $C_n$ to be $G_n$ with both boundary points deleted, $D_n$ to be $G_n$ with both boundary points deleted and also one vertex neighboring a boundary point deleted, and finally $E_n$ to be $G_n$ with one boundary point and its neighbor deleted.
+The graphs $A_3$,$B_3$, and $C_3$ are shown in Figure~\ref{graphsABC}, while $D_3$ and $E_3$ are in Figure~\ref{graphsDE}.
+It will be convenient to write $a_n(\lambda)$, $b_n(\lambda)$, $c_n(\lambda)$ for the characteristic polynomials of $A_n$, $B_n$ and $C_n$.
 Note that then the roots of $a_n(\lambda)$ are the eigenvalues of the Neumann Laplacian and the roots of $c_n(\lambda)$ are the eigenvalues of the Dirichlet Laplacian on $G_n$.
-Our initial goal is to describe these polynomials using a dynamical system constructed from the decomposition in Figure~\ref{add}.
+Our initial goal is to describe these polynomials by using a dynamical system constructed from the decomposition in Figure~\ref{add}.

 \begin{proposition} For $n\geq4$ the characteristic polynomials $a_n$, $b_n$ and $c_n$ of the graphs $A_n$, $B_n$ and $C_n$ satisfy

 where